DeepthiVarmaSagi/Roadmap/README.md

 # Roadmap
-A set of Roadmaps designed based on real-time scenarios in tech
+A Set of Roadmaps designed based on real-time scenarios in Technology